packbackbooks/engineering-docs/1-on-1s.md

 - **Do any items from last week need follow-up conversation?** - Discuss any unresolved items from your last 1:1 that still require additional conversation.
 - **How is your relationship with your manager?
 (Skip-level only)** - During skip-level 1:1s (with your manager’s manager), share feedback on how your manager is doing.
 Do you feel supported by them and satisfied with the coaching you are receiving?
 What can they do to improve?

-### Question bank
+### What If I Have Nothing to Discuss?

+Maybe you have nothing to discuss because everything is going swimmingly.
+In this case, it is OK—so long as your manager agrees—for you to _occasionally_ cancel a 1:1.
+Your manager should never cancel a 1:1 with you, since this is your time (although please note your manager may need to occasionally reschedule a 1:1 if something comes up).

-Occasionally, you may not have much to discuss.
-Use the questions like the ones below to prompt conversation.
+If you're short on ideas, you can use the questions like the ones below to prompt conversation.
 [This source](https://getlighthouse.com/blog/one-on-one-meeting-questions-great-managers-ask/) has a lot more great examples.

 - Do you have any feedback for me?
 (This can be asked by either person.
 Feedback should flow both ways!)
 - How can we make our 1:1s more helpful?